il-theCrow/quic-bbr-ns-3/README.md

-QUIC implementation for ns-3
+BBR implementation for QUIC in ns-3
 ================================

+**Please consider that ns-3 QUIC is provided in a standalone git submodule ([il-theCrow/quic-bbr](https://github.com/il-theCrow/quic-bbr)) mounted in `src/quic/`**

 ## QUIC code base
-This repository contains in the `src/quic` and `src/applications` the code for the implementation of the QUIC protocol for ns-3.
+This repository is a fork of [signetlabdei/quic-ns-3](https://github.com/signetlabdei/quic-ns-3) that contains in the `src/quic` and `src/applications` the code for the implementation of the QUIC protocol for ns-3.

 The implementation is described in [this paper](https://arxiv.org/abs/1902.06121).

-Please use the issue tracker for bugs/questions.
+## BBR implementation
+The implementation provided in this repository is an adaptation of the TCP one provided in [Vivek-anand-jain/ns-3-dev-git/bbr-dev](https://github.com/Vivek-anand-jain/ns-3-dev-git/tree/bbr-dev).

 The Network Simulator, Version 3
 ================================